There are three ways to apply for a work permit in Canada:

 Negotiations

 When the big wait ended, the agent wanted to refuse my application.
 The big argument was that nobody was answering the telephone.
 Yes I know, we went very late, but we didn't know at that time what they do.
 Another argument was he claimed I was lying because I didn't see him in the eyes.
-I must say he was very rude but that guy was having all the power in his hand.
-I refused to talk him in French and he couldn't believe that I hold two master's (one of them done in France), finally at third argument was that my LinkedIn profile was not showing all information I gave in the application (since when a Government Entity uses Linkedin as a reliable source?)
+I must say he was very rude but that guy had all the power in his hand.
+I refused to talk to him in French and he couldn't believe that I hold two master's (one of them done in France), finally at third argument was that my LinkedIn profile was not showing all the information I gave in the application (since when a Government Entity uses Linkedin as a reliable source?)

 Fortunately, my boss at that time was there.
 The agent was very aggressive.
 After my boss identified himself as the employer, the agent started to change his attitude.
 Anyway, after a long discussion, my boss got a 1-year work permit.